boystrange/FairCheck/README.md

 make clean && make && make install
 ```

-The compilation should take only a few seconds to complete.
+The compilation should just take a few seconds to complete.
 To verify that the
 `FairCheck` executable has been built and installed successfully, issue the
 command